tdwg/bdq/tg2/_review/docs/tutorial/index.md

 In BDQ, Tests can be applied to single data records or to multiple records.
 A Test that is applied to a single record is called a "SingleRecord" Test, and a Test that is applied to multiple records is called a "MultiRecord" Test.
 The distinction between these two types of Tests is important because it affects how the Test is implemented and how the results are interpreted.

-We wish to step through the input data set one record at a time and for each record assess whether or not there is a value in dwc:footprintWKT.
+We wish to step through the input dataset one record at a time and for each record assess whether or not there is a value in dwc:footprintWKT.
 Thus we are applying this Test to single records, and thus this is a `SingleRecord` Test.

-We will come back later and define another Test to measure how much of the data set is compliant for this Test, and that will be a `MultiRecord` Test.
+We will come back later and define another Test to measure how much of the dataset is compliant for this Test, and that will be a `MultiRecord` Test.

 * **Resource Type** SingleRecord